 20th of March: Romanian authorities have opened over 40 investigations against citizens who are suspected to be jeopardising the country’s fight against this global pandemic by not following orders.

 21st of March: A group of 277 Romanians have been repatriated from Torino, Italia.
 They were brought home on two separate flights.

 22nd to 24th of March: Authorities have ordered closing the malls and non-essential shops.
 Daily curfew between 10pm and 6am will be enforced on Monday.

 25th of March: President of Romania, Johann Klaus has confirmed that government will pass a decree to allow citizens and private companies in order to postpone payments of their obligations to banks for nine months.
 The government will also amend its budget for this year to allocate more funds for the health system.

-16th of March: The country has announced that public transportation will cease operations while taxis for urgent transport will remain.
+16th to 19th of March: The country has announced that public transportation will cease operations while taxis for urgent transport will remain.
 Most of the shops, except for food markets, pharmacies, banks and post offices will be closed.
 Travellers may be subject to temperature screenings at the airports and people coming from Italy will most likely be required to show a health certificate.

 1st to 4th of April: Everything except of supermarkets, pharmacies, banks, post offices, petrol stations and newsagents is closed.
 Many of opened places are operating on a different schedule and under certain limitations like restricting number of people inside, creating long queues outside as visitors stand in line keeping at a suggested 2m distance from one another.
 The country is monitoring the developments around the world is taking decisive steps to contain the spread of coronavirus including a several strict measures regarding the border crossing and for foreign travellers and for Slovenians returning to the country.